oracle/graal/docs/reference-manual/embedding/embed-languages.md

 Throughout this section, you will learn how to create a host application in Java that runs on GraalVM and directly calls a guest language.
 You can use the tabs beneath each code example to choose between JavaScript, R, Ruby, and Python.

-> Note: The usage description for polyglot embeddings was revised with the GraalVM for JDK 21 (23.1.1) release.
-If you are still using an older GraalVM version, ensure the correct version of the documentation is displayed.
-More information on the change can be found in the [release notes](https://www.graalvm.org/release-notes/JDK_21/).
+> Note: The usage description for polyglot embeddings was revised with the GraalVM for JDK 22 (24.0.0) release.
+If you are still using a GraalVM version older than 23.1.x, ensure the correct version of the documentation is displayed.
+More information on the change can be found in the [release notes](https://www.graalvm.org/release-notes/JDK_21/#graalvm-for-jdk-21).

 ## Dependency Setup